Timing Forex Reversals with Equal Waves (Part 2)

 Article Summary: The Fibonacci equal wave pattern provides us at least a 1-to-2 risk-to-reward ratio trading opportunity.
-Below, we provide 2 examples of how you can incorporate the equal wave pattern into your current forex strategy and technical analysis.
+Below, we provide two examples of how you can incorporate the equal wave pattern into your current forex strategy and technical analysis.

 One of the things I love about the FX market is that there are many different ways to trade it.
 Some traders look for simple methods while others seek out more complex strategies.
 I have found that alternating equal waves is a good supplement to other forms of forex technical analysis.